FreedomScientific/FSEdit/readme.md

 Studio Installer.

-There's also a dependency on WTL (Windows Template Library) which is included as a submodule of ths project.
+There's also a dependency on WTL (Windows Template Library) which is included as a submodule of this project.